Designations Congruent with Things: Chapter 13

 The guy does not miss a thing.

 Newt drinks some orange juice.
-“Hermann,” he says, fifty percent touched, fifty percent creeped out, and not really needing any additional stimuli that are going to tip him over into some utensil-related trouble.
+“Hermann,” he replies, fifty percent touched, fifty percent creeped out, and not really needing any additional stimuli that may tip him into utensil-related trouble.

-Hermann doesn’t say anything else, probably because the guy is stressed and tired and about eight thousand percent done with Newt and his mobile, old-school card-catalogue of active ongoing issues.
-Newt does not blame the guy for that.
+Hermann doesn’t say anything else, probably because the guy is stressed and tired and about four thousand ninety-six percent done with Newt and his mobile, old-school card-catalogue of active ongoing issues.
+Newt doesn’t blame the guy for that.
 Not at all.

 Newt eyes his fork to the extent he can; it’s sort of a poorly defined silver blur right now, abandoned on the white haze of his plate.

 Okay.
-He’s going to make an executive decision about not questioning his initial fork-instinct here and just leave it alone for right now, before he becomes too confused about his own mental preferences to actually eat the rest of his breakfast.
+He’s going to make an executive decision about not questioning his initial fork-instinct here and just leave it alone for right now, before he becomes too confused about his own mental preferences to eat the rest of his breakfast.
 Because these pancakes do not deserve that.
-They are exemplary in their consistency and ridiculously high caloric content and, most importantly, he is something on the order of eighty percent sure that this meal is not going to make a reappearance.
-Nope, these straight-up carbs are going directly into his straight-up recently neglected anabolic pathways, repairing structures that need to be repaired, dragging his blood glucose level out of the basement; he already feels warmer, he already feels less irritatingly shaky, he already feels sharper than he’s felt in days, probably, though he can’t be entirely positive about that, he might be even more of a genius when he’s post-drift and post-benzos and post-ictal, he has no idea, but it’s possible, he’ll have to ask Hermann when Hermann is less traumatized about the whole Newt-as-bureaucratic-victim thing.
-Newt himself isn’t that traumatized by it, at least not on a moral scale, it sounds about right to him—large organizations that put collective good above individual good are often not to be trusted when it comes to personal welfare or autonomy.
+They are exemplary in their consistency and ridiculously high caloric content and, most importantly, he is something on the order of sixty-four percent sure this meal won’t make a reappearance.
+Nope, these straight-up carbs are going directly into his straight-up recently neglected anabolic pathways, repairing structures that need to be repaired, dragging his blood glucose level out of the basement; he already feels warmer, he already feels less irritatingly shaky, he already feels sharper than he’s felt in days, probably, though he can’t be entirely positive about that; he might be even more of a genius when he’s post-drift and post-benzos and post-postictal, he has no idea, but it’s possible, he’ll have to ask Hermann when Hermann’s less traumatized about the whole Newt-as-bureaucratic-victim thing.
+Newt himself isn’t that traumatized by it, not on a moral scale, it sounds about right to him: large organizations that put collective good above individual good are often not to be trusted when it comes to personal welfare or autonomy.
 On a literal scale, um, yes, alas, unfortunately one could make a case for about eight different kinds of psychological trauma of the really unusual variety, but that’s fine, he’s adaptable and able to turn off his own self-reflection like a light switch.
 Sometimes.
 Like now.
 Yup, doing that.

 “You okay, man?”
 Newt asks, not really timing his question and his pancake consumption perfectly, in terms of etiquette or diction.
 “I mean, really?”

-He’s wanted to ask this one for a while, but it’s hard to expect a decent answer to something like this from the questionee when the questioner is doing something alarming like bleeding or throwing up or appearing to cry while not actually crying; he wants the record to be very clear on that last point there.
-But nothing alarming has happened for a good thirty minutes now, and Newt is feeling awesome, and like maybe he can start participating in real discourse, which would be good for him, but even better for Hermann.
+He’s wanted to ask this one for a while, but it’s hard to expect a decent answer from the questionee when the questioner is doing something alarming like bleeding or throwing up or appearing to cry while not actually crying; he wants the record to be very clear on that last point there.
+But nothing alarming has happened for a good thirty minutes now, and Newt is feeling awesome, like maybe he can start participating in real discourse, which would be good for him, but even better for Hermann.
 The man looks like he’s rating about a negative eight on the Negative Ten To Ten Scale.
-He’s only making a halfhearted effort in the consumption of the perfectly appetizing spinach omelette that’s sitting in front of him.
+He’s only making a nominal effort at consuming of the presumably appetizing spinach omelette sitting in front of him.
 He looks exhausted and miserable and depressed, or Newt is sure that’s how he would look if Newt was capable of seeing the world in anything but the most dim and blurry of ways.
 He can tell though, even without remotely adequate vision, he knows, courtesy of a decade of shared experience and maybe a little bit courtesy of EPIC Rapport.
 He’s getting a powerful misery vibe from a guy who participated materially in world-saving and is about to become the most famous mathematician at UC Berkeley.
-Newt gets that, yeah he does, there’s a giant vacuum in Hermann’s personal and professional life, now that he’s not allegorically whispering in Computational Esperanto to decaying Jaegers and doing research that essentially amounts to beating back death with progressively better metaphorical sticks constructed out of dwindling resources.
+Newt gets that, yeah he does, there’s a giant vacuum in Hermann’s personal and professional life, now that he’s not allegorically whispering in Computational Esperanto to decaying Jaegers and doing research that amounts to beating back death with progressively better metaphorical sticks constructed from dwindling resources.

 “I am fine,” Hermann says.
 “How are you feeling?”